 Start with overripe, spotty bananas.
 Peel the bananas.
 Slice them into chucks.
 Place them onto a single layer on a silicon mat or parchment paper.
 Place in freezer until solid.
 Transfer to a freezer bag.
 Voila.
 You’ll have bananas next time a craving hits.

 Mascarpone is a buttery, double or triple cream cheese made from cow’s milk.
-It is ivory-colored, soft and similar to butter in consistency.
-I love the flavor and spread-ability (is that even a word, if not it should be).
+It’s ivory-colored, soft, and similar to butter in consistency.
+I love the flavor and spreadability.
 You can substitute regular cream cheese if you like.
 Just make sure it’s room temperature.

-I’m team leave them out.
-It’s not that I dislike nuts, I actually like them, just not in my banana bread.
+I’m team “Leave ‘Em Out.”
+It’s not that I dislike nuts —I actually like them.
+Just not in my banana bread.
 If you’re feeling like a nut, go ahead and chuck them in.

-There’s just something special about a loaf of warm banana bread, slightly cooled out of the oven, amiright?
-Now all that’s left to decide is to slather butter on it or put it straight into your mouth.
+There’s just something special about a loaf of warm banana bread, slightly cooled, and fresh out of the oven, amiright?
+Now all that’s left to decide is to slather on some butter or pop it straight in your mouth.
+You can’t go wrong with either.
+Enjoy!

 - 1 egg